Module 12: Landlord Access, Documentation & Record-Keeping – LandlordPass

 Access when you suspect a problem

 Suspicion alone does not create an emergency.
-If you suspect damage, unauthorized occupants, or other lease violations, give proper 24-hour written notice with a reasonable purpose — "scheduled condition inspection."
+If you suspect damage, unauthorized occupants, or other lease violations, give proper 24-hour written notice with a reasonable purpose — “scheduled condition inspection.”
 Document what you find with photos and notes.
-If the situation is urgent enough to constitute an emergency, document why.
+If the situation is genuinely urgent, document clearly why it meets the emergency threshold.

 Caution

-Entering without proper notice — even once — can result in an RTB complaint.
-Repeated unauthorized entries can lead to compensation orders and strengthen the tenant's position in any related dispute.
+Entering without proper notice — even once — can result in an RTB complaint for breach of quiet enjoyment.
+Repeated unauthorized entries can lead to compensation orders and strengthen the tenant’s position in any related dispute.
+You also cannot use excessive showings as a workaround for frequent access — the RTB has found that open-house style showings where the landlord is not present can breach quiet enjoyment and the safety of the tenant’s possessions.
 Follow the process every time.
-(RTA s.28-29.)
+(RTA s.28–29; Policy Guideline 7.)

 Locks and Security

-The tenant cannot change the locks without the landlord's written consent (RTA s.35(3)).
-The landlord cannot change the locks to prevent the tenant from entering — this is illegal lockout.
-If you re-key between tenancies, that is standard practice.
-If a tenant changes locks without permission, issue a warning notice and require them to provide a copy of the new key.
+At the start of every new tenancy, the landlord is required to change the locks — this is a legal obligation under RTA s.31(1), not just good practice.
+During the tenancy, the tenant cannot change the locks without the landlord’s written consent or an RTB order (RTA s.31(3)).
+The landlord cannot change the locks to prevent the tenant from entering — this is an illegal lockout and a serious breach of the RTA.
+If a tenant changes locks without permission, communicate in writing immediately, require them to restore the original locks or provide a copy of the new key, and document everything in the file.

 Documentation and Record-Keeping